Vyral/sandy-williams-recruiting/join-our-team.md

 Will I get stock after my first closing?

 Yes\!
-The amount of shares you’ll get is based o

-n the number of agents we have at eXp.
+The amount of shares you’ll get is based on the number of agents we have at eXp.

 Again—the choice is yours.
-If you’re looking to

-advance your career, reach out to us.
+If you’re looking to advance your career, reach out to us.
 You have nothing to lose and everything to gain.

 I hope to hear from you soon,